Welcome to Adulthood. It sucks here.

 The Survival Guide

 - Don’t be afraid to keep your dreams alive.
 It is our first response to jump ship from our ultimate goals because we feel rushed or pressured to function responsibly, but take that pressure and transmute it into productive urgency and motivating ambition.
-Turn dreams into grown up plans with deadlines and action.
-Success comes in a million ways, whether it is complete realization of that goal, or learning, or finding yourself along the way.
+Turn dreams into grown-up plans with deadlines and action.
+Success comes in a million ways, whether it is the complete realization of that goal, or learning, or finding yourself along the way.

 - Stop thinking you’re so old.
-In fact every person older than 25 right now is reading this and rolling their eyes at my rather youthful naiveté and I will probably glance at this in a year or so and shake my head similarly.
-Just because your bucket list isn’t completely checked off as dictated by your 20 year old self, does not make you unaccomplished or inadequate.
+In fact, every person older than 25 right now is reading this and rolling their eyes at my rather youthful naiveté and I will probably glance at this in a year or so and shake my head similarly.
+Just because your bucket list isn’t completely checked off as dictated by your 20-year-old self, does not make you unaccomplished or inadequate.

 - Stop comparing.
 Everyone has their own issues even if their Instagram feed may not give off that vibe.
 (I mean does yours?
 If it does, you should probably start off your fledgling adulthood by deleting all your business from social networks.)
 It is so easy to peek at someone else’s safe-for-social-network life, curated with drama-less selfies and foodporn, and deem ours less than.
 But in most cases, you don’t know their story much past their car selfie.
-There are equal amounts of struggle behind that front facing camera.
+There are equal amounts of struggle behind that front-facing camera.
 And even if there’s not, that is not your business to worry about.

-- Stay open minded.
+- Stay open-minded.
 Even though, by now, you have perhaps graduated from everything you can possibly graduate from, keep learning.
 There are possibilities and potential in every corner, and a mind that functions in positivity and possibility is the stuff of opportunity.

 - Explore.
 The world, yourself, opportunities.
 Just explore.